wavefrontHQ/docs/pages/doc/ts_rawavg.md

 rawavg(<expression>[,metrics|sources|sourceTags|pointTags|<pointTagKey>])
 ```
 Returns the raw average (mean) of the time series described by the expression.
-The results are computed using only real reported data values.
+The results are computed from real reported data values only.
 Use [`avg()`](ts_avg.html) to include interpolated values.

 ## Parameters